-This is the last in our 3-part series.
-In our Childbirth Preparation Overview, we focused on helping you understand what actually happens during labor.
-The, in our Stage 1 Breakdown, we provided strategies for managing through the 3 phases of stage 1 — from pain management, to position practice, to stamina training.
+This is the last post in our 3-part series.
+In our first post, Childbirth Preparation Overview, we focused on helping you understand what actually happens during labor.
+In our second post, Stage 1 Breakdown, we provided strategies for managing through Stage 1 Labor — from energy management, to position variety, to mindset tips.
 Now we are ready to move onto helping you prepare for Stage 2 Labor (the “pushing” stage).
 The tips below can help make your pushing more effective, reduce the duration of the pushing stage, and minimize stress to your body (especially your pelvic floor).
 We will discuss the following three elements of pushing: Timing, Position, and Technique.

-Let’s first discuss when pushing begins.
-Once the cervix has dilated fully to 10 cm (which marks the end of Stage 1), typically the doctor will cue a woman to begin pushing almost immediately.
-This type of managed pushing (or instructed pushing) approach is externally derived, and some women (especially first-time moms) may value the direction given by a seasoned medical professional.
+Once the cervix has dilated fully to 10 cm, typically the medical professional will instruct you to begin pushing almost immediately.
+This is knowns as managed pushing (or instructed pushing).
 However, you may not feel quite ready to push just because you are 10 cm dilated.
 That is because there is often a period of quietude that exists in between Stages 1 & 2 – a phase that does not get attention in traditional medical circles – in which contractions may slow or stop altogether.
-This happens to allow the baby more time to perform it’s complex series of cardinal movements so that it is truly ready to be pushed out.
+This happens to allow the baby more time to perform its complex series of cardinal movements so that it is truly ready to be pushed out.

 If you can take these quiet moments to breathe deeply, re-center yourself, and prepare physically and mentally for the final “push” (pardon the pun), then the process can be much more efficient.
-This type of internally-derived know-how is called instinctive pushing (or physiologic pushing).
+This type of internally derived know-how is called instinctive pushing (or physiologic pushing).
 All you need to do is listen to your body, then begin pushing only when you feel the uncontrollable urge to do so.
 Of course, to do this, you need to be in an environment that is supportive of allowing you to take this time.
 This is why it is so important to find a medical provider (early on) who aligns with your needs and values.
 For help in choosing the right provider for you, check out this guide on Building Your Ultimate Birth Team from Birthsmarter.

 We believe a major performance event like childbirth takes proper preparation and training.
 Our prenatal self-guided training programs include weekly workouts to progress you through a comprehensive prenatal training program, along with nutrition information and childbirth education.
 Want more personalized support?
-Consider working with one of our expert in-home trainers or online trainers.
-We also highly recommend attending a childbirth education class, such as the ones offered by Birth Smarter.
+Consider working with one of our expert PROnatal Trainers.

 Engelmann, G.J.
 (1882).
 Labor Among Primitive Peoples.
 St. Louis: JH Chambers.